brogrammer232/Crafting-an-OS-Notes-and-Insights/notes/welcome.md

 You stop thinking of a CPU as "just a black box that runs code" and start seeing the real layers; registers, stack frames, interrupt tables, page tables, schedulers, filesystems, all the invisible plumbing that makes modern systems tick.

-If you've ever thought high-level programming felt like magic, this repo is your spellbook for how the magic works.

-## How to Use This Repo

-- **Start in `notes/`**, that’s where I document what I’ve learned.
-- **Check `projects/`** for hands-on experiments you can try.
-- **Peek at `tools/`** to get your environment set up right.
-- **Dig through `resources/`** for PDFs, diagrams, and external gems.

-Everything is written to be clear, practical, and beginner-accessible, because I’m learning this as I go, just like you.

 ## Final Words

 OS dev isn’t easy, and that’s the point.